If you have a 3 year old, this information is for you!

 Going to the store, taking a baby for a walk (pretend the cart is a stroller if you don’t have one), going on a trip (pretend the cart is a doll’s car), etc.

-However, the last time I saw them playing with it, I overheard them talking that it was a roller coaster and they put a doll in it and pushed it down the stairs.
+One time, when they were about 7 and 9t, I overheard them talking that it was a roller coaster and they put a doll in it and pushed it down the stairs.

 Now that is imagination!